 Wanting to give something fun to our shelter residents?
 How about movie tickets or movie baskets (Popcorn, candy, movie).

 If you can help with any of these needs, please drop off donations at the United Way at 1930 Jake Alexander Blvd. or call our Community Coordinator at 704-754-8486 to schedule a pick-up.

 What is domestic violence?

-Domestic Violence is the continuous pervasive use of threats, intimidation, coercion and manipulation through privilege and violence (physical/sexual/emotional) to instill fear in the partner of intimate relationship.
+Domestic Violence is the continuous pervasive use of threats, intimidation, coercion and manipulation through privilege and violence (physical/sexual/emotional) to instill fear in the partner in an intimate relationship.
 It is a form of control over another person.

 What is sexual assault?

 Sexual assault (or sexual abuse) is any type of sexual activity that one does not agree to, including:

 inappropriate touching, vaginal, anal, or oral penetration, sexual intercourse without consent, rape or attempted rape, or child molestation.

 Sexual assault can be verbal, visual, or anything that forces a person to join in unwanted sexual contact or attention.
 Examples of this are voyeurism (when someone watches private sexual acts), exhibitionism (when someone exposes him/herself in public), incest (sexual contact between family members), and sexual harassment.
 It can happen in different situations, by a stranger in an isolated place, on a date, or in the home by someone you know.